-You must have a costed condition survey done by a professional in the last 5 years.
+You must have a costed condition survey done by a professional in the last 5 years, with costs updated in the last 12 months.

 Professionals are people with certain skills you pay to do work for you.

 Aims of the MEND